Contemporary and conceptual art jewellery SUNLIGHT IN BUTTERFLY WINGS

 The artist Heng Lee (Taiwan), designs his own jewellery design by focusing on flora and fauna.
 Heng Lee creates his own artwork by developing photographs in a mosaic, then with hand-sawing and metal laser cutter he works with the metal.
 Connecting precious metals with colorful embroidery.

 The wearer of colourful jewellery can be highlited, emphasized, contrasted or calmed and harmonized with the outfit and the surrounding environment.
 A colourfull jewellery can be a great ally in communicating with the environment and with yourself.

 Todays contemporary jewellery artists play successfully not only with materials, but also with colours, using them in their jewellery collections.
-Contemporary jewellery artist Barbara Uderzo (Italy) thinks that colours are the ones that most accurately reflect the artist’s feelings at the time of creation.
+For example, contemporary jewellery artist Erato Kouloubi (Greece) uses pink colour as a symbol to draw attention to women’s rights.